MicrosoftDocs/memdocs/sccm/sum/tools/updates-publisher.md

 ### About the categories workspace

-The categories workspace enables update authors to organize updates which belong together.
-For instance, if you are an OEM, you might wish to organize your updates based on models or product lines.
-You can define multiple categories and child categories but not grand child categories as you are limited to two levels.
+The categories workspace enables update authors to organize updates that belong together.
+For instance, if you're an OEM, you might wish to organize your updates based on models or product lines.
+You can define multiple categories and child categories but not grand child categories as you're limited to two levels.

 ![Screenshot of Categories Workspace](media/scup-categories-workspace.png)

 ### Assign an update to a category

-Once you have authored your update, you can assign it to a category by selecting the update then clicking the **Categorize** button.
+Once you've authored your update, you can assign it to a category by selecting the update then clicking the **Categorize** button.
 You can also right-click the update and select **Categorize**.

 ![Screenshot of categorizing an update](media/scup-categorize-update.png)